xujianzi/personal-portfolio/docs-site/docs/Tools/Docker.md

 # Docker Basics and Application Deployment Guide

 ## Overview
+!!! note
+    This guide assumes a basic understanding of Docker and assumes you have Docker Desktop installed on your Windows machine.

+!!! abstract
     [Docker](https://www.docker.com/) is a containerization platform that enables developers to package applications and their dependencies into isolated environments called containers.
 These containers are lightweight, portable, and consistent across development, staging, and production environments.

 Docker Desktop Link: [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)